cmu-delphi/delphi-epidata/docs/api/README.md

 has_children: true
 ---

-# Delphi Epidata API
+# Epidata API (Other Diseases)

 This is the home of [Delphi](https://delphi.cmu.edu/)'s epidemiological data API for tracking epidemics such as influenza, dengue, and norovirus.
-Note that our work on COVID-19 is available in the [COVIDcast Epidata API documentation](covidcast.md).
+Note that our work on COVID-19 is described in the [COVIDcast Epidata API documentation](covidcast.md).

 ## Contributing